-The Annual Meeting of Stockholders will be a virtual meeting via live webcast on the internet at the following time and place: May 26, 2022, 1:30 PM PT.
+The Annual Meeting of Stockholders will be a virtual meeting via live webcast on: May 31, 2023, 1:30 PM PT.

-In order to attend the Annual Meeting, you must register at https://proxydocs.com/DMTK prior to the start of the meeting .
-We encourage you to register in advance, and in any case at least 15 minutes prior to the start of the meeting.
+In order to attend the Annual Meeting, you must register at https://proxydocs.com/DMTK prior to the start of the meeting.
+The Company encourages you to register in advance, and in any case, at least 15 minutes prior to the start of the meeting.
 Upon completing your registration, you will receive further instructions via email, including your unique link that will allow you to access the Annual Meeting and submit questions.